IgorJakovljevic/crypto-exchange/README.md

 1. Endpoint URL: `/v1/trades`
 2. Method: `GET`
-3. Description: Obtains market transaction records.
+3. Description: obtains market transaction records.
 4. This is a public interface, request signature is not needed
 5. Request Parameter: see below